 Dogs and cats get bored when left alone for long periods of time and can get into trouble.
 Secure or remove temptations like electrical cords, shoes and small items that could be chewed or ingested.
 Also, be sure to secure items that could be tipped over or broken.

-Consider leaving your radio or TV on to keep your pet company.
+Consider leaving your radio or TV on to keep your pet company, but at a low volume that won’t disturb your neighbors.
 If you’re concerned about wasting energy, set the timer for a few hours.
 By then, your pet will be more accustomed to being alone.

-You might want to set your pet up with a wearable tracker like Whistle™ Go, so you know where they are and what they’re doing.
-Whistle™ trackers let you quickly track your pets’ whereabouts and activity on a smartphone.
+You might want to set your pet up with a wearable GPS tracker like Whistle™, so you know what they’re doing.
+Whistle™ trackers let you track your pets’ activity and whereabouts on a smartphone.